‘Bunions Behind the Scenes’

 Bunion (Hallux Valgus): Behind the Scenes is my new (second) patient journey series scheduled 27th May 2019 from Amazon

-I am delighted to launch my second book, this time you can read about that troubling subject of the bunion.
-Over the last year I have published some free articles on bunions on my website consultingfootpain.co.uk.
+I am delighted to launch my second book, this time focusing on bunions.
 It is highly unlikely that you will find a book on the market that covers as much patient-focused information.
 Putting information in the hands of patients is vital.
-So 2019 is a definite time for an update as the last book written on bunions by a British podiatrist was Lewis Durlacher in the 19thcentury.
-You can pre-order your e-book now.
-A paperback version will be released later on this year so watch out for this date by signing up to my website consultingfootpain.co.uk
+The last book written on bunions by a British podiatrist was Lewis Durlacher in the 19thcentury.
+The paperback was launched this summer after the e-book which is within reach of most people’s pockets at £3.20

 ‘There is much confusion about whether to have something done or not about a condition like a bunion.
 Much written is neither for the patient nor written by a patient or even someone tuned into a patient’s need.
 So, if you are contemplating bunion surgery, then please read this book first.
 It contains real patient journeys.
 Let’s see if we can avoid surgery, but if not, then stay in control and make the right decision for you.
 Above all be careful about promises made by books to fix your bunion with exercise and devices.

 After forty-plus years of experience as a podiatric surgeon, I can tell you otherwise.’

 Understanding why people want treatment is helpful.
 A survey covering the year 2010 t reflects typical concerns patients have from a bank of reported comments.
 Eradication of pain remains the principal focus of concern, followed by a desire to be able to wear shoes comfortably and thirdly being able to walk without discomfort.
 The majority of the other concerns are connected with the first three.
 We now need to chip away at the questions you should ask in order to understand any decisions discussed

 Three patient diaries